sawsimeon/igfetchr/README.md

 # igfetchr

 igfetchr is a lightweight R wrapper for the IG Trading REST API (labs.ig.com).
-It provides beginner-friendly functions to authenticate and fetch market data, historical prices, and account summaries — returning tidy tibbles for easy analysis.
+It provides beginner-friendly functions to fetch market data, search historical prices, execute trades, and get account details from the IG Trading REST API (labs.ig.com) — returning tidy tibbles for easy analysis.

 Important: Trading CFDs and spread bets carries a high risk of losing money.
-This package is for data access only and is not financial advice.
+This package not financial advice.

 ## Installation